-Global variables can only be used when they are integrated in a task.
-Therefore global variables are always displayed at the task variables at the online import and also addressed as task variable: Task name/variable name
+Global variables can only be used if they are integrated in a task.
+Global variables are therefore always displayed with the task variables during online import and also addressed as task variables: Task name/variable name.

 PVI VARIABLE TYPE (VT)